giantswarm/rfc/defaulting-capi-clusters/README.md

 Therefore we will need to default some values differently from upstream Cluster-API.

 We do not expect to have full control of the method of cluster creation in the future.
-Therefore we have to account for different methods of cluster creation ( e.g. kubectl, kubectl-gs, happa, ...) while keeping defaulting consistent between those methods.
+Therefore we have to account for different methods of cluster creation ( e.g. kubectl, kubectl-gs, happa, gitops, ...) while keeping defaulting consistent between those methods.

 ## Defaulting with webhooks